aertslab/scenicplus/README.md

 ## Documentation

-Extensive documentation and tutorials is available at [read the docs](https://scenicplus.readthedocs.io).
+Extensive documentation and tutorials are available at [read the docs](https://scenicplus.readthedocs.io).

 ## Installing